geoff-project/coi/docs/tutorials/packaging.rst

 Extra Credit: Linting
 ---------------------

-As an interpreted and dynamically typed language, Python cannot rely on a type-checking compiler to verify that your code does what you expect it to do.
-Instead, Python developers must rely on *linters*, i.e. static-analysis tools, to find bugs and anti-patterns.

-The simplest choice for beginners Pylint_.
-It is a general-purpose linter that catches style and complexity issues as well as outright bugs.
-In contrast to Black, PyLint is extremely configurable and encourages users to enable or disable lints as necessary.
-Here is an example configuration:
+With Python being the dynamically typed scripting language that it is, it is much easier to put accidental bugs into your code.
+Just a small typo and you can spend half an hour wondering why a variable doesn't get updated.

+Static analysis tools that scan your code for bugs and anti-patterns are often called *linters* as they work like a lint trap in a clothes dryer.
+For Python beginners, the most comprehensive choice is Pylint_.
+It's a general-purpose linter that catches, among other things:

+- style issues (line too long),
+- excessive complexity (too many lines per function),
+- suspicious patterns (unused variables),
+- outright bugs (undefined variable).

 .. _Pylint:
    http://pylint.pycqa.org/

+In contrast to :ref:`Black <Extra Credit: Automatic Code Formatting>`, PyLint is *extremely* configurable and encourages users to enable or disable lints as necessary.
+Here is an example configuration:

 .. code-block:: python

     # pyproject.toml
     [tool.pylint.format]
-    max-line-length=88  # Compatibility with Black.
+    # Compatibility with Black.
+    max-line-length=88
+    # Lines with URLs shouldn't be marked as too long.
-    ignore-long-lines = '<?https?://\S+>?$'  # Ignore long URLs.
+    ignore-long-lines = '<?https?://\S+>?$'

     [tool.pylint.reports]
-    # Don't show a summary, just print the errors, one per line.
+    # Don't show a summary, just print the errors.
     reports = false
     score = false

+    # TOML quirk: because of the space in "messages control",
+    # we need quotes here.
     [tool.pylint.'messages control']
+    # Every Pylint warning has a name that you can put in this
+    # list to turn it off for the entire package.
     disable = [
-        'bad-continuation',
+        'duplicate-code',
+        'unbalanced-tuple-unpacking',
     ]

-Sometimes, PyLint gives you a warning that you find generally useful, but shouldn't apply to an individual piece of code.
+Sometimes, PyLint gives you a warning that you find *generally* useful, but *just this time*, you think it shouldn't apply and the code is actually correct.
 In this case you can add a comment like this to suppress the warning:

 .. code-block:: python